moaminsharifi/subtitle-flow/README.md

 - OpenAI for the Whisper transcription model
 - Groq for providing API access to fast language models
+- AvalAI for their transcription services and support
 - The open-source community for inspiration and tools
 - All our contributors and users

 ---